PodsLink/podslink-help/source/_posts/privacy.md

     7. You understand and agree that some individual services may require you to enable specific access permissions on your device to enable the collection and use of information related to these permissions.
 E.g:

-        - Bluetooth's usage permission: Both the Bluetooth usage permission and the location permission are used to obtain the power of the low-power Bluetooth headset and are necessary permissions.
+        - Bluetooth's usage permission: Both the Bluetooth usage permission and the location permission are used to obtain the power of the low-power Bluetooth earbuds and are necessary permissions.
-        - Location permissions: Bluetooth usage permissions and location permissions are both used to obtain the power of the low-power Bluetooth headset and are necessary permissions.
+        - Location permissions: Bluetooth usage permissions and location permissions are both used to obtain the power of the low-power Bluetooth earbuds and are necessary permissions.
-        - You need to turn on the high-precision positioning permission when using the search headset function, otherwise you don't need to turn it on.
+        - You need to turn on the high-precision positioning permission when using the search earbuds function, otherwise you don't need to turn it on.
-        - Pop-up window permission: The pop-up window permission is used to display the power information of the headset in a pop-up window when the headset is connected to the mobile phone.
+        - Pop-up window permission: The pop-up window permission is used to display the power information of the earbuds in a pop-up window when the earbud is connected to the mobile phone.
 The pop-up window permission must be turned on when using this function, otherwise it does not need to be turned on.
         - Network permissions: Network permissions are used for software error log collection and software version update detection.
 You must enable network permissions when using this function, otherwise you don’t need to enable it.
         - File read and write permissions: The file read and write permissions are used for downloading the installation package when the software is upgraded.
 The file read and write permissions must be enabled when using this function, otherwise it does not need to be enabled.
         - File read and write permissions are also used to cache map data when searching for headsets.
 File read and write permissions must be enabled when using this function, otherwise it does not need to be enabled.
         - Access device information status: Actually verify user device information.
-        - Notification use right: The notification use right is used to realize the earphone in-ear detection and music control in the interactive function.
+        - Notification use right: The notification use right is used to realize the earbuds in-ear detection and music control in the interactive function.
 The notification use right must be turned on when using this function, otherwise it does not need to be turned on.
         - Background operation permission (ignoring battery optimization, power saving policy is set to unlimited): Background operation permission ensures that the overall services and functions of the software (such as pop-up windows, real-time battery refresh) can run in the background, and this function must be turned on when using this function Permission to run in the background, otherwise you don't need to open it.
         - Accessibility permission: This permission is to enable the floating window (Smart Island function) to be covered on the "top status bar".
 Accessibility permission must be enabled when using this function, otherwise it is not necessary to open it
     8. To the extent permitted by laws and regulations, we may collect your personal information in the following situations without your authorization: